Metropolitan Archbishop of Trichur: Oommen Chandy Ministry

-The relations between Oommen Chandy Ministry and Andrews Thazhath was not cordial.
+Relations between the Oommen Chandy ministry and Andrews Thazhath were not cordial.
 The trouble started when Indian National Congress and Kerala Congress decided to field P. C. Chacko for Thrissur Lok Sabha constituency in the 2014 Indian general election.
-The Metropolitan Archbishop of Thrissur was not happy with P. C. Chacko as his performance was very low in earlier terms and he was an outsider from Thrissur District.
-In 1991, P. C. Chacko won the Thrissur Lok Sabha constituency but ran away from the constituency fearing backlash.
+The Metropolitan Archbishop of Thrissur was unhappy with P. C. Chacko due to his poor performance in earlier terms, his identity as a non-Syrian Catholic, and his status as an outsider to the Thrissur District.
+In 1991, P. C. Chacko won the Thrissur Lok Sabha constituency but subsequently vacated the contest, fearing backlash.
 In 2009, Indian National Congress forced Metropolitan Archbishop of Thrissur to accept P. C. Chacko as the candidate.
-But in 2014, the Metropolitan Archbishop of Thrissur was enraged by the decision of Indian National Congress to field P. C. Chacko from Thrissur Lok Sabha constituency as it was looking for a person from Thrissur District and his lack of interest in the development of Thrissur.
-Even P. C. Chacko decorated high offices like Indian National Congress national spokesman and Chairman of the Joint Parliamentary Committee, he never thought about the development of Thrissur.
+By 2014, the Metropolitan Archbishop of Thrissur opposed the Indian National Congress's decision to field Chacko again, citing the local preference for a candidate residing in Thrissur District and criticizing Chacko's perceived neglect of local development.
+Although P. C. Chacko held high offices such as national spokesman for the Indian National Congress and Chairman of the Joint Parliamentary Committee, he did little to advance the development of Thrissur.
 Later on, K. P. Dhanapalan MP from Chalakudy (Lok Sabha constituency) was fielded from the Thrissur Lok Sabha constituency.